pablorodrig16/Getting-and-cleaning-data-course-project/CodeBook.md

 *summary_dataset*

-The run_analysis resulting 'summary_dataset' is a dplyr tbl objets that holds 6 variables and 5940 rows.
+The run_analysis.R script resulting 'summary_dataset' is a dplyr tbl objets that holds 6 variables and 5940 rows.
 Variables (columns) are:

   1) 'subject': this is de subject number.
 Its range is from 1 to 30.